selinmonroe/Quiz-App/README.md

-A short quiz app testing your geeky tech knowledge. :)
+A short quiz app testing your tech knowledge. :)